 Creamy broccoli risotto with vegan cheese!
 This flavorful weeknight dinner is very simple and doesn’t contain many ingredients.
 It’s also gluten-free, comforting, cheesy and ready in about 30 minutes!

 A classic/traditional Italian risotto is often considered unhealthy because it normally contains a lot of butter and cheese.
 But it can be made much healthier, nutrient-rich, with less fat, and the addition of vegetables.
-It’s actually fairly easy to make a healthy risotto which still turns out creamy, and delicious.
+It’s actually fairly easy to make a healthy risotto that still turns out creamy, and delicious.

-Most of the ingredients used in this homemade vegetable risotto are pantry ingredients and you maybe already have them at home.
+Most of the ingredients used in this homemade vegetable risotto are pantry ingredients, and you maybe already have them at home.

 - Risotto rice – Use short-grain rice like Aroborio, Carnaroli, Vialone, Nano or Baldo (I always use Aroborio).